NovaPlayBuild/novaplay-desktop-client/README.md

   - Ubuntu 20.04LTS or newer
   - Fedora 33 or newer
   - Arch Linux (Manjaro and Garuda as well)
-  - HyperPlay will still work on most distros but we do not give official support for them.
+  - NovaPlay will still work on most distros but we do not give official support for them.
 So do not open Issues here in these cases, instead, open a Discussion or try our Discord.
 - SteamOS (downloading using Discover only)
 - macOS 10.15 or higher